How to Prepare for Positive Thinking

 Your initial thought processes will be interrupted and the direction of your emotions will alter.
 This slight change can be enough to stop the negativity spreading and taking over your moods, decisions and actions.

-And remember a positive thought is twice as powerful as a negative one.
+And remember a positive thought is much more powerful than a negative one.

 When the going gets tough…